mvdan/unparam/README.md

 	go get -u github.com/mvdan/unparam

 Reports unused function parameters in your code.

-It takes interfaces into account to not report parameters needed to satisfy any of their methods.
+To avoid false positives, it ignores:

+* Unnamed and underscore parameters
+* Funcs whose signature matches a top-level func type
+* Funcs whose signature matches a top-level interface method
+* Funcs that have empty bodies or simply panic